durrantlab/autogrow4/tutorial/tutorial.md

             time,  copy,  json,  itertools,  subprocess,  platform,  os,  warnings,  operator,
             webbrowser,  pickle,  importlib,  unittest,  sys,  glob,  datetime,  io,  random ,  argparse
 ####    Python APIs requiring installation:
-    The following libraries need to be installed into the enviroment for AutoGrow to run.
+    The following libraries need to be installed into the enviroment for AutoGrow4 to run.
 Most can be installed via conda or pip.

 #####       Mandatory installations:
     RDKit: Cheminformatic library
         RDKit can be downloaded via conda/pip.
 To install using conda use the command: conda install -c rdkit rdkit
-        We use the following RDKit sublibraries in AutoGrow:
+        We use the following RDKit sublibraries in AutoGrow4:
 ```python
 import rdkit
 from rdkit import RDLogger, Chem, DataStructs